theNewDynamic/minjinlee.com/_posts/2017-01-23-origins-journal-interview.md

 LEE

 Thank you.
 I am profoundly interested in the diaspora and what it means to be a Korean in the world.
 I have met and interviewed immigrants from all continents, and I am continually affected by how those who leave feel about those who stay and vice-a-versa.
 In South Korea, I have been looked upon as a curiosity because I am interested in the history that many South Koreans no longer care about, and I don’t mind this at all.
 I think it makes sense that since I am continually told that I am different and I am “something,” naturally, I want to know more about this something.
 When a person is a member of a dominant and mostly homogenous group, I think she or he does not have the same compulsion of discovery.
 All the characters you mention are outside their communities of origin either through physical movement or through a generational progression, and these evolutions and migrations affect them personally and interpersonally.
 I had the chance to interview Koreans from Brazil and Japanese from Colombia, and they were culturally Brazilian and Colombian, respectively, but they were so different from the majority, too.
-Lastly, I want to say that you noticed something really important to me: the different iterations of assimilation that you mention carved strong markers in the characters’ personalities and behaviors.&nbsp;
+Lastly, I want to say that you noticed something really important to me: the different iterations of assimilation that you mention carved strong markers in the characters’ personalities and behaviors.

 ORIGINS